Positive combinatorial formulae for involution matrix loci and orbit harmonics: Background

-Robinson-Schensted-Knuth correspondence \cite[Section 4] {fulton1997young} is a one-to-one correspondence $\mathrm{RSK}$ from $\mathbb{N}\times\mathbb{N}$ matrices with entries in $\ZZ_{\ge 0}$ to pairs of semi-standard Young tableaux of the same shape. $\mathrm{RSK}$ has several equivalent definitions, among which the most classical one uses row insertion operation.
+Robinson-Schensted-Knuth correspondence \cite[Section 4] {fulton1997young} is a one-to-one correspondence $\mathrm{RSK}$ from $\mathbb{N}\times\mathbb{N}$ matrices with entries in $\ZZ_{\ge 0}$ (all but finitely many entries are $0$) to pairs of semi-standard Young tableaux of the same shape. $\mathrm{RSK}$ has several equivalent definitions, among which the most classical one uses the row insertion operation.
 In particular, the restriction of $\mathrm{RSK}$ to permutation matrices yields an elegant bijection